SchwabischesBauernbrot/unsuperior-ai-waifu/README.md

 * Choose her accent
 * She has emotional voices (she can sound happy, sad, etc)

+## Goals

+* I want this project to be easy to use by most people.
+Ideally, all people should have to do is sign up for some websites, get API keys, and fill out the form on my website.
+* It should be easy to host for me.
+This is a bunch of static HTML/CSS/JS files so I can easily host it on GH pages.

 ## How to use

 [See article for detailed guide on how to set this up](https://hackdaddy.dev/blog/unsuperior-ai-waifu/)